-A Quilters guild that I had been a member of before I moved, had a large number of quilters who lived all across the United States.
-During one of our meetings I heard that we had a sign up sheet for a mini quilt swap.
-I decided to join and see what I could come up with, then I realized that it was a secret swap in which you had no contact to your recipient until you finished.
-We were all given the Instagram name of our partner and had to go off of clues they left you there or just come up with your own idea.
+A Quilters guild that I had been a member of before I moved, had a large number of quilters who live all across the United States.
+During one of our meetings I found out that we had a sign up sheet for a mini quilt swap.
+I decided to participate and see what I could come up with.
+It was then that I realized that it was a secret swap, in which you had no contact with your recipient until you were finished and it was received.
+We were all given the Instagram name of our partner and had to go off of clues they left you or just come up with your own idea.

 After some brain storming I decided that it would be pretty cool to make a mini quilt of her two dogs, but when I went back to my reference papers and saw that she doesn’t like batiks or dark colors such as Brown or black… that pretty much changed my entire plan.

 I didn’t give up, I was determined to make this work.

 While searching for fabrics this also proved to be an extremely fun challenge since I was incorporating everything she liked and disregarding the ‘norm’ when it came to picture quilts.

 I finished up my project and sent it to her by the deadline, and I’m happy to say that she was ecstatic!